Adverse event reporting of cell, tissue or gene therapy products (CTGTP)

 Reporting by consumers

 Consumers who report AEs should be encouraged to seek medical attention and get the attending healthcare professional to report the AE.
-Medical confirmation is strongly encouraged for the purpose of submission to our Vigilance and Compliance Branch.
+Medical confirmation is strongly encouraged to facilitate company’s causality assessment for the purpose of submission to HSA.
+If a consumer is unwilling or unable to seek medical attention, the company should attempt to obtain as much information as possible from the consumer about the AE.
+This is to ensure such reports have sufficient information for causality assessment by the company.

 New safety information on CTGTP pending HSA's review

-Where a CTGTP application is pending HSA's review, the applicant must ensure that any new safety information which may impact the benefit-risk balance of the product is immediately submitted to our Advanced Therapy Products Branch.
+Where a CTGTP registration application is pending HSA's review, the applicant must ensure that any new safety information which may impact the benefit-risk balance of the product is immediately submitted to HSA via SHARE.
+The applicant may contact the evaluator of the application or email HSA_CTGTP@hsa.gov.sg to request for the issuance of an Input Request to submit the information.

-The new information may include but are not limited to the following examples:
+The new safety information may include but are not limited to the following examples:

-• Safety reports of unexpected or new serious AEs with evidence of causal relationship.
+• Safety reports of new or unexpected serious AEs with evidence of causal relationship.

 • Safety reports where there is suspicion of a change in the frequency or severity of a known effect.